Poncedeleon100/beatles-rock-band-deluxe/README.md

 This Repo contains everything you need to build an ark for Beatles Rock Band Deluxe for PS3 or Xbox 360.

+### **NOTE: TBRBDX is in a very early stage.
+This guide is heavily outdated and does not include guides for our new actions.**

 ## Features

 ### Quality of Life